John2029/lolllllllllll/README.md

-# This is a C++ file VERY epic at that if you don't like it you don't deserve to see this even.?
+# This is a C++ file that is pretty EPIC because it just says hello universe veryy cool.